Assault & Battery Charges In Fort Worth, TX

 For example, if someone borrowed your shirt and you want it back, you aren’t allowed to go to his or her house and attack him or her in an effort to retrieve it.
 An attorney can help you work out the specifics of this defense and whether it will apply to your circumstances.

-Call a Fort Worth Assault Attorney
+Call Our Fort Worth Assault Lawyer Now

 You are unique, and so are the circumstances that led to your assault charge.
 Don’t allow just any lawyer to defend you as though you were just another case.
 You need an experienced defense attorney who is well-versed in Texas assault laws and who can develop a unique defense strategy based on you and your unique case.

-Contact a Fort Worth assault lawyer with the Law Offices of Jeff C. Kennedy today.
+Contact a Fort Worth assault defense lawyer with the Law Offices of Jeff C. Kennedy today.
 We will start building an aggressive defense strategy to minimize or altogether keep you from the penalties associated with an assault conviction.
 Call us at 817-605-1010 or fill out the contact form below to schedule a free consultation.